vj1494/PipelineIE/README.md

 2. Usually, the subject and object does not represent the complete entity (which can be a sequence of many words) and might only represent a substring of the original entity.
 The Entity Linker in the pipeline helps to solve this problem while extracting triplets.
 3. Finally, in a few lines, anyone can extract triplets from text using the default pipeline or the biomedical pipeline, taking care of the above 2 problems, and use their custom pipeline making it easy to try different options on the input data.

+# Update
+PipelineIE now supports sentence simplification.
+It has been adopted from (https://github.com/freyamehta99/Sentence-Simplification)

 ## Installation